• Skip to primary navigation

 (Note: Do this in batches to not overcrowd the pan.)

-• Brown them on all sides, remove from the pan, then set them aside.
+• Brown them on all sides, then remove them from the pan and set them aside.

 • Once the onions are slightly softer, add the carrots and celery.